A search for extensible low-WAFOM point sets: A search for extensible low-WAFOM point sets

-For comparison purposes, we conduct experiment with the sequential generators \cite{MSM} and our methods.
-The sequential generators are searched in the exact same way as Matsumoto et al.\ \cite{MSM}, i.e., $7000$ random searches in total for $(n, S) = (30, 5)$, while our new methods are based on the generating matrices for the parameter set $(n, m, S) = (30, 25, 5)$, and we also vary the number of trial $M$'s as $M = 7000$ and $100000$.
-Figure~\ref{fig:WAFOM} plots WAFOM values for these point sets with $d = 8, \ldots, 25$.
+We compare our methods with the existing methods including the sequential generators from \cite{MSM}.
+From now on, we set $n = 32$.
+We search for sequential generators in the same way as Matsumoto et al.\ \cite{MSM}.
+For this, we conduct $7000$ random searches for $(n, s) = (32, 5)$.
+Conversely, for our methods, we set $(n, m, s) = (32, 25, 5)$ and search for column vectors using $M = 7000$ trials and $M = 100000$ trials.
+We also compute WAFOM values for the Sobol' \cite{MR2429482} and Niederreiter--Xing \cite{MR1958872} sequences.
+Figure~\ref{fig:WAFOM} shows the WAFOM values for these point sets for $d = 8, \ldots, 25$.
 Note that the sequential generators do not possess extensibility.
-With $7000$ trials, our extensible point sets are slightly better than the point sets constructed from sequential generators for large $d$.
+For $M = 7000$ trials, our extensible low-WAFOM point sets are slightly better than the point sets constructed from sequential generators for large $d$.
+This is possibly because Matsumoto--Saito--Matoba sequential generators have a somewhat restricted parameter space.